DMCA Exemption Sought to Save 'Abandoned' Online Games - Slashdot

 "Although the Current Exemption does not cover it, preservation of online video games is now critical," a Made representative wrote to the Copyright Office.
 "Online games have become ubiquitous and are only growing in popularity.
 For example, an estimated fifty-three percent of gamers play multiplayer games at least once a week, and spend, on average, six hours a week playing with others online."
 The number of abandoned games is not insignificant, either.
 According to the Electronic Arts "Online Services Shutdown" list, more than 300 titles and servers dropped out of service just in the last four years.
 These games are not played anymore because they require an active server.

 We need...
 Project Gutenberg for Software!
-(Score:3, Interesting)
+(Score:4, Interesting)

 I have to agree there needs to be a way to legally revive software titles from the economic dust-bin.
 Either though philanthropy or crowd-sourcing games that people have paid money for (like a book) should have a way to recover when the original source abandons the media.
 Having said that there will also be some legal issues that need to be tackled head-on or us digital denizens will suffer the wrath of the SCO.